Sarto Almeida

-Sarto Almeida (5 July 1924 – 26 May 2020) was an Indian architect who designed buildings and houses in Ahmedabad and Goa.
+Sarto Almeida (5 July 1924 – 26 May 2020) was an Indian architect whose work spanned Ahmedabad and Goa, where he designed a wide range of residential and institutional buildings.

+Sarto Almeida’s Oral History is preserved in the CEPT Archives..

 Biography

 Almeida's grandfather had a large plantation in East Africa.
 Sarto grew up with his father and brother Tony in Dar es Salaam in Tanzania.
 He lost his mother at a very young age.
 His ancestral family hailed from Chinchinim in Goa.

 Sarto was born on 5 July 1924 in Comba, Margao, Goa, Portuguese India.
 Soon after his birth, he travelled with his mother to Dar es Salaam to join his father.
 In 1930s, he studied at St. Joseph's School, Bangalore and later at St. Xavier's College in Mumbai.
 He joined Sir J. J. School of Art, Mumbai where he studied sketching and drawing.
 He worked with Piloo Mody in Mumbai.
 Later he moved to Ahmedabad and worked with B. V. Doshi.
-He was influenced by Le Corbusie's modernist architecture while working there.
+He was influenced by Le Corbusier's modernist architecture while working there.

 In 1962 Sarto went on his grand tour of Greece, France, Monte Carlo, Italy, Spain, England, Egypt and the USA.
-He travelled light on this study tour of great Architecture (and jazz festivals).
-He met with B. V. Doshi in the US and visited Louis Kahn along with Vikram Sarabhai and attended the Design Conference at Aspen and the Jazz Festival in Newport.
-He sought out great experiences and in the process he interacted with respected professionals, art historians and the many students who became his ardent supporters.
+He travelled on this study tour of great Architecture (and jazz festivals).
+According to his wife, Sarto met with B. V. Doshi in the US, and visited Louis Kahn along with Vikram Sarabhai and attended the Design Conference at Aspen and as a music enthusiast, he also the Jazz Festival in Newport.

 During his time in Ahmedabad with B. V. Doshi Sarto worked on many prestigious projects such as The Physical Research Laboratories and The Institute Of Indology.
 In 1960, Doshi was commissioned to build a campus for the Shreyas School by Leenaben Sarabhai.
 Shreyas was founded by Maria Montessori while she lived as a guest of the Sarabhai's during World War II.

 He returned to Goa from Ahmedabad in 1963.
 Initially he had his office and home in Margao.
 He bought an old heritage house in Seraulim, South Goa and moved there with his family.
 He designed several buildings in Goa during his career.
 He was the first Chairman of the South Goa Planning and Development Authority.
 He was a member of the Ecological Control Committee and the Conservation Committee in Goa.
+Sarto's architectural work has been recognized and featured in numerous publications; in the land scape Journal of Landscape Architecture, Celebrating Contextual Modernist Architecture across two continents arch Miki Desai features both Almeida brothers—Sarto and his elder brother Toni—for their daring modernist vision and inspirational contributions to architecture.

-He died on 26 May 2020 in Seraulim, Goa.
+Sarto Almeida died on 26 May 2020 in Seraulim, Goa.